mborgerson/wiki-export/wiki/APU.md

     p = 4096 * log2(f / 48000)
     f = pow2(p / 4096) * 48000

+### Operation

+Voices are stored in VPV.
+Input data (from the CPU) is loaded using VPSGE.
+Voices are then processed and written to the GP MIXBUF.

 Global Processor (GP)
 ---------------------

 The GP runs all enabled sound effects on the voice bins.
-DirectSound allows to load custom DSP code for these effects.

 The GP DSP seems to run at 160 MHz

+### MIXBUF

+The MIXBUF is a 0x400 word (24-Bit, stored as 32-Bit) section.
+It is split into 32 \* 0x20 words.
+Each 0x20 word block represents one of the 32 voice bins of the VP.
+The 0x20 words are 24-Bit PCM mono samples to be played back at 48kHz.
+The duration of each frame is hence 0.ms.

 ### Memory map